uhIgnacio-zz/Not-Cyrus/README.md

-# Note, half of my (golang) repos are stuff I was making while still getting the foothold of it.
+# Note, half of my old (golang) repos are stuff I was making while still getting the foothold of it.
 I keep them on my github because:

 - It shows how well I've improved in the language (in my opinion)